Jacques Benoit: The architecture of Orly Airport

 Back to his Brazilian projects, the artist put aside the Orly airport series for several years.
 He was not back to the Orly phase until 2008, as he created a series of 11 new paintings under the influence of the jazz singer Shirley Horn, the soundtrack Miles Davis composed for Louis Malle’s film, Lift to the Scaffold, and the soundtracks of Claude Lelouch’s films Live for Life and A Man and a Woman, both composed by Francis Lai.

 Exhibition: Orly (South)

 In 2012, the gallery Dubois Friedland in Brussels presented the Orly (South) exhibition with the support of the French Embassy in Belgium.

-Since then Benoit has been working on a sequel to Orly (Sud), with a new series of paintings inspired by the works of the French architect Henri Vicariot.
+Since then Benoit has been working on a sequel to Orly (Sud), with a new series of paintings inspired by Vicariot's works.